 As you can see, this isn’t a healthy situation in any way, shape or form.
-It’s certainly not a business situation as this AC recognizes.
+It’s certainly not a business situation as she recognizes.

 I can hear some folks out there saying, “Well, she isn’t charging enough!
 If she would just raise her rates, all her problems would be solved!”

-Not really.
-Because a) she’d still have all her eggs in one basket; b) she’d still be working in what amounts to basically a job; and c) she’d still have no extra time and space for any kind of growth.
+Because a) she’d still have all her eggs in one basket; b) she’d still be working in what amounts to basically an under-the-table job; and c) she’d still have no extra time and space for any kind of growth or business development.

 Success is not success unless you are both making money (and by money, I mean MONEY!) and are profiting in terms of also having the extra time and freedom to enjoy it.

-Maybe you’ve got the inside track, but I charge what amounts to roughly $75+ an hour and even I would be hard-pressed to find a client willing to pay $15,000 for 200 hours of administrative support a month.
+Maybe you’ve got the inside track, but I charge what amounts to roughly $75-85+ an hour and even I would be hard-pressed to easily find clients willing to pay $15,000 for 200 hours of administrative support a month.

 And not that I would ever advocate this as an adequate, sustainable professional fee, but even if she was only charging as little as $20/hr, that’s still $4000 a month.
-While there are clients in the world who can afford that, how many of those kind of clients is this AC—or any AC—realistically going to find at this stage of her business?
+While there are clients in the world who can afford that, how many of those kind of clients is she (or any Administrative Consultant) realistically going to find at this stage of her business?

 Even if she did, that still doesn’t resolve the problem of working that many hours, having time for a life and doing anything else in or with her business.

 When you are operating a business, it shouldn’t be in what amounts to the role of an employee to your clients.

 And dammit, you have a right to want more, to want better, for yourself and for your kids and your family!